Hey there, time traveller!

 Dress is contemporary casual.
 A number of young men and women wore hoodies.
 Several young men wore their baseball hats, forwards and backwards, during the service.
 Many people wore jeans and someone wore a jean shirt.
 One man wore a sweatshirt with the sleeves cut off.

 Church announcements are pre-taped with different announcers and shown on two big screens.
 Then Duerksen comes out.
 He has a very friendly manner about him.
-His subject is how divorce effects children, and his message is don't be the one to "perpetrate" a divorce.
+His subject is how divorce affects children, and his message is don't be the one to "perpetrate" a divorce.

 While he pokes fun at social science studies early in his talk, he cites them liberally later, quoting statistics on how divorce hurts children.
 Near the end, he cites one study saying 87 per cent of couples fell in love again after a lengthy period of lovelessness in their relationship.
 Hang in there, is his message.